David Beckham's Success and Achievements in Timeline

 In 2016, a Sky Sports poll ranked David Beckham's goal against Wimbledon as the best opening day goal in Premier League history.

-In March 2019, David Beckham's former club, LA Galaxy, unveiled a statue of him outside of their stadium, marking the first statue of its kind in the MLS.
+In March 2019, David Beckham's former club LA Galaxy unveiled a statue of him outside of their stadium, the first of its kind in the MLS.

 2021: Induction into Premier League Hall of Fame

-In 2021, David Beckham was inducted into the Premier League Hall of Fame.
+In 2021, David Beckham was inducted into the Premier League Hall of Fame, further solidifying his legacy in English football.